davidtinker/grails-cors/README.md

   is potentially a breaking change but is theoretically "more compliant" with the spec
 - No CORS headers are sent back if the client does not supply an 'Origin' header
 - Added 'Access-Control-Expose-Headers' option via 'cors.expose.headers' Config.groovy setting
+- Added 'cors.enabled' Config.groovy setting to explicitly enable/disabled the filter (filter is enabled by default)

 1.0.4: Added Access-Control-Allow-Credentials: true